microsoft/dotnet-framework-docker/eng/readme-templates/Use.sdk.md

 {{
     _ ARGS:
       top-header: The string to use as the top-level header.
-}}{{ARGS["top-header"]}}# Building .NET Framework Apps with Docker
+      readme-host: Moniker of the site that will host the readme }}{{ARGS["top-header"]}}# Building .NET Framework Apps with Docker

 * [.NET Framework Console Docker Sample](dotnetapp/README.md) - This [sample](dotnetapp/Dockerfile) builds, tests, and runs the sample.
 It includes and builds multiple projects.